Faringdon through history

 Blessed with a plentiful supply of clean running spring water throughout the year, Faringdon was a vibrant market town, strategically vital for the western defences for the King at Oxford.

 Cromwell quartered himself on the slopes of Folly Hill on 29th April 1645.
 He called upon the Royalist's Commander Colonel Lisle, who had a strong defended position at Faringdon House and All Saints Church, to surrender, but to no avail.

-The muster roles for Rawdon's Regiment defending Faringdon in 1646 still exist, held in a library in St Albans.
+The muster roles for Rawdon's Regiment defending Faringdon in 1646 still exist.

 The roles show that 48% of Rawdon's combat strength in Faringdon were men, 10% women in support and 42% "Posemen".
 A Poseman was a woman dressed as a soldier and normally used in the musket block as a sniper.